Skip to Content

 2. Plan ahead and order garlic early

-When it is time to plant garlic, many growers are often already sold out.
-It’s best to plan ahead and order garlic months before it is time to plant.
+When it is time to plant garlic, many growers are often sold out.
+It’s best to plan and order garlic months before it is time to plant.

 • If possible, look for a local grower; they will sell varieties well-suited to your climate.